The Snyder Center for Aphasia Life Enhancement (SCALE) Program

 Aphasia affects every person differently.

-The Snyder Center for Aphasia Life Enhancement (SCALE) Aphasia Program improves the quality of life for people living with aphasia and their families by:
+The Snyder Center for Aphasia Life Enhancement (SCALE) Aphasia Program at The League for People with Disabilities improves the quality of life for adults living with aphasia and their families by:

-- providing individuals with aphasia a place to connect
+- Providing individuals with aphasia a place and community to connect

-- offering in-person and virtual interactive group activities designed to support and empower members as they re-engage in community
+- Offering in-person and virtual interactive group activities designed to support and empower aphasia members as they re-engage in their community

-- providing educational materials, training, and support for family members
+- Providing educational materials, training, and support for family members who have a loved one with aphasia

 - raising public awareness and understanding of aphasia through community outreach and advocacy projects

-Founded in July of 2008, SCALE was named in honor of the contributions of the Snyder Family of Baltimore.
-The SCALE Aphasia Program merged with The League for People with Disabilities in November of 2014, and remains the Baltimore Metropolitan Area’s only dedicated aphasia community treatment center that utilizes the Life Participation Approach to Aphasia (LPAA) model.
+Founded in July of 2008, The League's SCALE was named in honor of the contributions of the Snyder Family of Baltimore.
+The SCALE Aphasia Program merged with The League for People with Disabilities in November 2014, and remains the Baltimore Metropolitan Area’s only dedicated aphasia community treatment center.
+The League utilizes the Life Participation Approach to Aphasia (LPAA) model.
 LPAA Core Values include:

-At SCALE, survivors are recognized as the experts living with aphasia.
-Staff empower them to co-train future healthcare professionals.
+At The League’s SCALE PROGRAM, aphasia survivors are recognized as our experts.
+Staff empower these individuals to co-train future healthcare professionals.
 SCALE is an active, interdisciplinary education and training center engaging academic and medical community partners.
 Current academic partnerships include:

 - Johns Hopkins University